dmorse/pscfpp/README.md

    - The current version enables use of a graphics processing unit (GPU) to dramatically accelerate some applications.

-   - Starting with this release (v1.2), the current version of PSCF can perform some types of stochastic field-theoretic simulation (FTS) in addition to SCFT.
+   - Starting with this release (v1.2), PSCF can perform field-theoretic simulation (FTS) calculations that rely on a partial saddle-point approximation (PSPA), in addition to SCFT.
+Both Monte-Carlo (MC) and Brownian dynamics (BD) sampling methods are available.

 ## Programs